landicefu/slides-ai-coding-tips/ai-coding-tips/sections/03-adoption-and-mobile.md

 <div class="grid grid-cols-2 gap-4">
 <div>

-## Why some people don't use these tools:
+## Why people don't use:

+- Misconception that AI doesn't create good code
 - No good plugins for mobile development
 - Extra expense for work
-- Misconception that LLM models don't create good code
+- Coding is fun.
+AI is taking the fun away
+- Not willing to open two IDEs at the same time

 </div>
 <div>